An equivariant PPV theorem and Paschke-Higson duality: Proof of the extended PPV theorem

 \subsection{The general case}

 By using an easy generalization of the PPV work, expanded in Appendix \ref{ControlPPV}, we now state the norm-controlled version of our main Theorem \ref{GequivVRiso2}, say Theorem \ref{GequivVRiso} which gives the precise generalization of results in \cite{Voiculescu}, compare also with \cite{Kasparov}.
-So the goal of this section is to explain how to adapt the proof of the previous section so as to construct the sequence of unitaries of Theorem \ref{GequivVRiso}.
-For an operator $T\in C(X, \maL(H)_{*s})$, we shall use the notation $T\stackrel{\epsilon}{\sim} 0$ to denote the fact that $T$ is compact and has norm at most a constant multiple of $\epsilon$; the constant may depend on $T$.
-Recall that $A$ is a separable proper $\Gamma$-algebra over $Z$.
+So the goal of this section is to explain how to adapt the proof of the previous section so as to construct the sequence of unitaries of Theorem \ref{GequivVRiso}. {For a family $T=(T_\ep)_{0<\ep \leq \ep_0}$ of operators $T_\ep\in C(X, {\maK(H)})$, we shall use the notation $T\stackrel{\epsilon}{\sim} 0$ to denote the fact that the family $T$ (is composed of compact operators $T_\ep$ which) have {uniform} norm at most a constant multiple of $\epsilon$ as $\ep\to 0$; the constant may depend on the family $T$.
+More precisely, such a family $T:=(T_\ep)_{0< \ep \leq\ep_0}$ in $C(X, {\maK(H)})$ satisfies $T\stackrel{\epsilon}{\sim} 0$ if there is some constant $C(T) >0$ such that $\vert \vert T_\ep\vert\vert \leq C(T) \ep$ for any $\ep$.} Recall that $A$ is a separable proper $\Gamma$-algebra over $Z$.

-Let $\Sigma$ be a countable dense subset of the separable $C^*$-algebra $C(X, A)$, which is closed under the involution $a\mapsto a^*$ and globally $\Gamma$-invariant.
+Let $\Sigma$ be a countable dense subset of the separable $C^*$-algebra $C(X, A)${, which contains $0$,} is closed under the involution $a\mapsto a^*$, and globally $\Gamma$-invariant.
 Such $\Sigma$ always exists since we can for instance take the union of the $\Gamma$-orbits of a countable dense self-adjoint subset of $C(X, A)$.

 \begin{theorem} [Controlled version of Theorem \ref{GequivVRiso2}]\\ Under the assumptions of Theorem \ref{GequivVRiso2}, if we fix $\ep >0$ then we can ensure that the $\Gamma$-invariant unitary operator